Central Bank Watch: RBA, RBNZ, & BOC Interest Rate Expectations

 - It’s still likely that the BOC, RBA, and RBNZ keep rates at these levels, augmented by extraordinary policy otherwise (e.g. quantitative easing (QE)), through 2020 and beyond, especially now that the Federal Reserve has signaled its willingness to keep rates low through 2022.

-- Retail trader positioningsuggests that the commodity currencies may still have gains ahead of them yet.
+- Retail trader positioning suggests that the commodity currencies are still well-suited for gains.

 G10 Currencies’ Central Banks Embrace ZIRP, NIRP, & QE